-The electron clouds surrounding the interacting nuclides act as a screening potential and withreducing Coulomb barrier which is essential for performing fusion reaction.
-This mechanism which discussed in section 3 increases the cross section in comparison with the previous state (Ordinary cross section) [3].
-The internal conversion(IC) might take place in solid environment between fusionable nuclides and each charged particle in the crystal.
-IC can involve a transition between internal layers of atoms.
+The electron clouds surrounding the interacting nuclides act as a screening potential and byreducingtheCoulomb barrierwhichisindispensable for performingthefusion reaction.
+This mechanism, which discussed in section 3 increases the cross section in comparison with the previous state(Ordinary cross section) Eq.1 [15].
+The internal conversion(IC) might take place inasolid environment between fusionable nuclides and each charged particle in the crystal.
+IC can involve a transition between the internal layers of atoms.
 The particle that transit can be different.
-In solid state internal conversion (SSIC) there are both electron and deuterium transition [5].
-Therefore, enhancement of cross section in the crystal can bedue toIC in extra channels (such as electron and deuterium channels).
+In solid state internal conversion (SSIC) there are both electronic and deuterium transition [9].
+Therefore, enhancement of cross section in the crystal canbedue toIC in extra channels (such as electron and deuterium channels).